bennettgrow/innovasia-web-utilities/README.md

-# slick
+# innovasia-web-utilities

 ## Installation
 Reccomended python version 3.10 or greater.
-MSSQL databases are supported using client based Microsoft ODBC, hence `SQLAlchemy` utilizing `pyodbc` with a DSN.
+MSSQL databases are supported using client based Microsoft ODBC, hence SQLAlchemy utilizing pyodbc with a DSN.
 For a 32-bit SQL server, 32 bit python must be used with a 32 bit ODBC DSN.
 See configuration section below.

 ---